HTTPX Framework¶

 kwargs – Any kwargs that will be loaded as file

-- async send(request, handler, mask, retries=True, semaphore=None, log=None, auth=None, follow_redirects=None)[source]¶
+- async send(request, handler, retries=True, semaphore=None, log=None, auth=None, follow_redirects=None)[source]¶

 Internal request method